G. H. Nichols and Company: G. H. Nichols and Company and production

 In 1872, both Nichols and Walter, in order to expand their acid production to sulphuric acid and support their entrepreneurial needs, formed G. H. Nichols and Company, with the financial backing of William's father George Henry Nichols.
 The company was so named for two reasons: 1) George Henry Nichols provided the majority of the capital; and 2) because William and Walter were too young to incorporate a company in New York State.
 During their partnership, Nichols looked after the plant and laboratory, while Walter took care of the office and business.
 Sometime during 1872, the company purchased land and built buildings in the Laurel Hill (now Maspeth) neighborhood in Queens, New York on Newtown Creek.
 This site offered good fishing, and it afforded convenient water and rail transportation to move their raw and finished material.
 In 1875, Walter died, leaving the firm's entire responsibility to Nichols.

-Nichols hired chemist Francis Herreshoff in 1880 or 1882.
-Herreshoff built and invented a water-jacketed furnace and quickly became a partner in the company.
+Nichols hired chemist John Brown Francis Herreshoff in 1880 or 1882.
+Herreshoff invented and built a water-jacketed furnace and quickly became a partner in the company.

 From the 1870s to the 1880s, the sulfuric acid produced by the company from the mineral brimstone was stronger than the industry standard, thus upsetting their competition, and greatly increasing their market share.
 The 1880s were the decades in which both G. H. Nichols and Company and adjoining landowner Samuel Schifflin purchased and filled in a portion of Newtown Creek.
 Additionally, the company developed and installed a special burner at the plant to produce sulfuric acid from pyrites, a cheaper raw material with a stable price.
 In order to ensure a steady supply of this raw material, the company purchased a Canadian pyrite mine.
 This process created a by-product called copper matte, which the company sold.
+Additionally, economic circumstance propelled the company to discover a new process to refine copper called the electrolytic method, aka Electrowinning.